HelloZeroNet/Documentation/docs/faq.md

 #### What happens when someone hosting malicious content?

+The ZeroNet sites sandboxed, they have the same privileges as any other website you visit over the Internet.
 You are in full control what are you hosting, if you find a suspicious content you can stop hosting the site any time.